 Paul teaches Strategic Management, Corporate Strategy, Mergers & Acquisitions, Strategic Options and Valuation across the FT / PT EMBA programmes and the Management & Leadership MSc programme.

-His research and consulting interests are linking strategy and finance/accounting disciplines to develop insights and opportunities for value creation and capture.
+His academic and consulting interests are linking strategy and finance/accounting disciplines to develop insights and opportunities for value creation and capture.
 He has published two books and numerous articles and papers.
 His recent strategy book (co-authored with Cliff Bowman) is What’s your competitive advantage?, Financial Times Publishing, 2019.

 Paul is an active strategy & finance consultant in the areas of competitive strategy, growth strategy, market research, strategic issue framing and analysis, organisational design, due diligence, business valuation, and financial modelling.